-Many people seem to get confused about the terms A/B testing, split testing and multivariate testing.
-Essentially, A/B testing and split testing are the same concepts but multivariate testing is different.
+Many people seem to get confused about the terms A/B testing, split URL testing, and multivariate testing.
+Essentially, A/B testing and split URL testing are the same concepts but Multivariate testing is different.
 So for all practical concepts, consider A/B Testing = Split Testing.

-What Is A/B Testing?
+What is A/B Testing?

 What is Multivariate Testing?

-|In a multivariate test, you identify a few key areas/sections of a page and then create variations for those sections specifically (as opposed to creating variations of whole page in an A/B split test).
-So for example, in multivariate test you can choose to create different variations for 2 different sections: headline and image.
-A multivariate testing software will combine all these section specific variations to generate unique versions of page to be tested and then simply split traffic amongst those versions.
+|In a multivariate test, you identify a few key areas/sections of a page and then create variations for those sections specifically (as opposed to creating variations of the whole page in an A/B split test).
+So for example, in a multivariate test, you can choose to create different variations for 2 different sections: headline and image.
+A multivariate testing software will combine all these section-specific variations to generate unique versions of the page to be tested and then simply split traffic amongst those versions.
 That is, you will get these variations of the page: Headline1_Image1, Headline1_Image2, Headline2_Image1, Headline2_Image2.

 |How it works?

-|Optimizing and refining an existing landing page or homepage without doing significant investment in redesign|
+|Optimizing and refining an existing landing page or homepage without making a significant investment in the redesign

-|Example Case Study||Signups increased by 60% after actually removing the signup form
+|Signups increased by 60% after actually removing the signup form

 Watch how you can quickly set up a multivariate testing campaign in VWO.